openvstorage/ovs-documentation/Troubleshooting/knownissues.md

 -   Create a new Virtual Machine and attach the vTemplate disks (which are not removed) to this VM.
--   Set the Virtual Machine as vTemplate in the Open vStorage GUI
+-   Set the Virtual Machine as vTemplate in the Open vStorage GUI.

 ##### Creating multiple clones at once from a vTemplate

-In case you deploy multiple Virtual Machines at once from a vTemplate with data on its disks, some of the clone actions will fail due to timeouts.
+In case you deploy multiple Virtual Machines at once from a vTemplate with data on its disks, some of the clone actions might fail due to timeouts.

 #### vPools